digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

 Prometheus-Only Metrics
 ~~~~~~~~~~~~~~~~~~~~~~~
 Some metrics are available only when using the Prometheus reporter.
-These metrics include common gRPC and HTTP metrics (helping you to measure `the four golden signals <https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals>`__),
-Java Executor Services metrics and JVM GC and memory usage metrics (if enabled).

-`The metrics are documented in detail here. <https://docs.daml.com/ops/common-metrics.html>`__
+These metrics include common gRPC and HTTP metrics (which help you to measure `the four golden signals <https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals>`__), Java Executor Services metrics, and JVM GC and memory usage metrics (if enabled).
+The metrics are documented `in detail here. <https://docs.daml.com/ops/common-metrics.html>`__

 Any metric marked with ``*`` is available only when using the Prometheus reporter.

 Deprecated Reporters
 ~~~~~~~~~~~~~~~~~~~~

-JMX-based reporting (for testing purposes only) can be enabled using
+JMX-based reporting (for testing purposes only) can be enabled using:

 ::

     canton.monitoring.metrics.reporters = [{ type = jmx }]

-Additionally, metrics can be written to a file
+Additionally, metrics can be written to a file:

 ::